Snownee/Lychee/docs/docs/post-action.md

 ### Place block (`place`)

-Place a block in world.
+Places a block in world.

+This action is not repeatable.

 ??? note "Format"